TheBigJae/TheBigJae/README.md

 - 👋 Hi, I’m @John
 - 👀 I’m interested in networking with people and making friends while working on real time projects
-- 🌱 I’m currently studying CS
+- 🌱 I’m a Computer Science Graduate
 - 💞️ I’m a Mobile App Developer
 - 📫 Reach me on twitter @ThebigJae_